This page may contain affiliate links. If you make a purchase through any of these links, I may make a small commission.

 They have created devices that allow for exceptionally accurate products to be designed.
 Their Vida and Vida HD devices allow for the creation of a whole range of products including crowns, bridges, and veneers.
 EnvisionTEC’s devices are low cost and easy to maintain, which is a large part of their appeal.

-They have devices which are suitable for all dental practices, large and small.
+They have devices that are suitable for all dental practices, large and small.
 Importantly, their 3D printing materials are also FDA-approved.

 Formlabs are also helping to develop the 3D printing technology that is used in the dental industry.
 The Form 2 & Form 3 printers are targeted at dentists who are looking for more affordable 3D printer options.